 Polygenic quantitative virulence and breeding complications

 Our results indicate a highly polygenic basis of quantitative virulence of the generalist B. cinerea on tomato.
-The effect size of individual SNPs is very small (on the scale of 0.01 mm2), and many SNPs, approximately 1200 – 25,000 on each plant genotype, are associated with B. cinerea virulence.
-This SNP effect estimate may be deflated, and number of contributing SNPs inflated, if individual SNPs are sampling several different haplotypes in the regions associated with B. cinerea lesion size.
-This genetic architecture of virulence is distinctly different from specialist pathogens that often have one or a few large effect genes that control virulence {De Feyter 1992; Keen 1992; Abramovitch 2004; Vleeshouwers 2014; Boyd 2013} but see {Lannou 2012}.
+The variation in lesion size is linked to numerous B. cinerea SNPS, each with small effect sizes (Figure).
+Importantly, the tomato host accession greatly influenced the loci that were significantly associated to lesion size in B. cinerea.
+Thus, it possible that different alleles within the pathogen link to differential virulence on specific host genotypes.
+This polygenic architecture of virulence is distinctly different from specialist pathogens that often have one or a few large effect genes that control virulence {De Feyter 1992; Keen 1992; Abramovitch 2004; Vleeshouwers 2014; Boyd 2013} but see {Lannou 2012}.
+It is possible that the SNP effect estimates are deflated, and number of contributing SNPs inflated, if individual SNPs are sampling several different haplotypes in the regions associated with B. cinerea lesion size.
 Further studies are needed to test the relationships between SNP and haplotype effect size estimates in B. cinerea and to compare how the host plant species may affect this image of genetic variation in virulence.

 Our results indicate some particular challenges for breeding durable resistance to B. cinerea and possibly other generalist pathogens.
-The highly quantitative nature of B. cinerea virulence, and the variation between isolates, suggests that we cannot clone or introgress single genes to breed durable resistance against this pathogen.
-In contrast, we will likely need to work on breeding resistance through targeting entire pathways or mechanisms.
-To breed resistance to B. cinerea or other generalist pathogens, it is likely necessary to use a genetically variable pathogen population to properly phenotype the plant germplasm.
-Our study indicate that the specific genetics of the plant host, the general domestication status, and the specific genetics of the pathogen isolate will all combine to affect how the estimated breeding value inferred from any experiment will translate to a field application.
+In combination with genomic sequencing showing that this pathogen is a inter-breeding population, this suggests that the pathogen intermixing population that is blending a large collection of polymorphic virulence loci.
+Thus, it is not sufficient to breed crop resistance against a single isolate of B. cinerea as this resistance mechanism would likely be rapidly overcome by new genotypes within the field population of B. cinerea.
+In contrast, it is likely necessary to breed resistance using a population of the pathogen and to focus on plant loci that target entire pathways or mechanisms.
+The results in this study indicate that the specific genetics of the plant host, the general domestication status, and the specific genetics of the pathogen isolate will all combine to affect how the estimated breeding value inferred from any experiment will translate to a field application.
 As such, utilizing a single or even a few pathogen genotypes to guide resistance breeding in plants is unlikely to translate to durable resistance against B. cinerea as a species.
 However, the lack of a domestication bottleneck on tomato resistance to B. cinerea suggests that, at least for tomato, the domesticated germplasm has sufficient resistance alleles and it unnecessary to introgress genes or alleles from wild relatives to improve resistance.

 Molecular mechanisms and polygenic virulence

 GWA mapping of genes and SNPs controlling differential virulence in B. cinerea began to identify new mechanisms and loci that may play key roles in controlling differential virulence in this generalist pathogen.
 The mechanisms of quantitative virulence identified in this study are in contrast to previously-described qualitative virulence loci.
 The GO enrichments that we identified using the GWA were enzymatic pathways, protein degradation and transport processes.
-We did not identify any known fungal MAMPs or PAMPs, i.e. chitin, mannans, glycans or glycolipid genes, as loci contributing to variation in virulence across tomato accessions (CITATIONS){Corwin 2017}.
+Interestingly, using specific a priori gene searches, we did not identify any known fungal MAMPs or PAMPs, i.e. chitin, mannans, glycans or glycolipid genes, as loci contributing to variation in virulence across tomato accessions (CITATIONS){Corwin 2017}.
 We also did not identify known virulence loci such as NEPs, VELVET or Polygalacturonases (CITATIONS).
+All of these genes did have SNPs within the analysis but it is possible that the size of the population was simply not powerful enough to identify these loci.
+Thus, this GWA mapping in the pathogen is allowing the identification of new potential virulence mechanisms.

 Conclusion